Quantitative non-classicality of mediated interactions: Inaccessible mediator

 Assume first a completely classical situation where both states and interactions are classical.
 Recall that within our framework, this means zero-discord state at all times, $D_{AB|M} = 0$ (with one and the same basis on the mediator at all times), and dynamical maps admitting decomposable dilations.
 As correlation measure consider quantum entanglement, measured by relative entropy of entanglement.
 Then the amount of entanglement $A:B$ that can be produced via these classical maps is

-where supremum is over all the states allowed in the theory, here $d_M \le m$ and $D_{AB|M} = 0$.
+where supremum is over all the states of $AM$ or $BM$ allowed in the theory, here $d_M \le m$ and $D_{AB|M} = 0$.
 It is reasonable to assume that the initial state in the laboratory will be close to a product state and we therefore take $I_{A:B}(\rho_0) = 0$.
-Furthermore, all states admitting $D_{AB|M} = 0$ are disentangled across $A:M$ and therefore the supremum runs over states for which $E_{A:M}(\sigma_{A:M}) = 0$.
+Furthermore, all states admitting $D_{AB|M} = 0$ are disentangled across $A:M$ and $B:M$ and therefore the supremum is also zero.
 We therefore arrive at the conclusion that entanglement $A:B$ cannot grow, and hence observation of any gain implies non-classical states or non-classical interactions or both.

 If we assume that the interactions are classical (decomposable) but the state might have non-zero discord, then entanglement still satisfies the bound in Eq.~(\ref{EQ_APP_AB}).
-Therefore, observation of non-zero value of $E_{A:B}$ means that the supremum on the right-hand side is at least this non-zero value, i.e. the mediator must be capable of being entangled to $A$, and in fact to $AB$ due to monotonicity, to at least the degree that has been measured.
+Therefore, observation of non-zero value of $E_{A:B}$ means that the supremum on the right-hand side is at least equal to this observed value, i.e.\ the mediator must be capable of being entangled to $A$ or $B$, and in fact to $AB$ due to monotonicity, to at least the degree that has been measured.
 Note that this is stronger than saying that the mediator needs to be discorded.